No Wilder Place

 Black-and-white photo of Palizzi Superiore, Calabria, showing a hillside village with tiled roofs and stone buildings

-The riverbed is almost dry.
-A thin stream runs through reeds four meters tall.
+The riverbed was almost dry.
+A thin stream ran through reeds about four meters tall.
+I stepped into the reeds.

 Black-and-white photo of a stone bridge in Palizzi, Calabria, partially obscured by tall reeds and dense vegetation.
 In the background, buildings including a small bell tower are visible, contrasting with the overgrown riverbed in the foreground.